rachfop/runpod-docs/docs/serverless/workers/development/environment-variables.md

 ---
-title: Using Environment Variables
+title: Use environment variables
 ---

-Incorporating environment variables into your serverless functions is a key aspect of managing external resources like S3 buckets.
+Incorporating environment variables into your Handler Functions is a key aspect of managing external resources like S3 buckets.

-This section focuses on how to use environment variables to facilitate the uploading of images sto an S3 bucket using RunPod Serverless Functions.
+This section focuses on how to use environment variables to facilitate the uploading of images sto an S3 bucket using RunPod Handler Functions.

 This will go through the process of writing Python code for the uploading and setting the necessary environment variables in the Web interface.